AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 ### Switch between scenarios

-The following figure shows the API call sequence of the host switching from pushing streams to the CDN directly to co-hosting across channels.
+The following figure shows the API call sequence of the host switching from pushing streams to the CDN directly to cohosting across channels.

 ![](https://web-cdn.agora.io/docs-files/1638435980075)

-The following figure shows the API call sequence of the host switching from co-hosting across channels to pushing streams to the CDN directly.
+The following figure shows the API call sequence of the host switching from cohosting across channels to pushing streams to the CDN directly.

 ![](https://web-cdn.agora.io/docs-files/1638437800143)

-#### Logic for switching between single host and co-hosting scenarios
+#### Logic for switching between single host and cohosting scenarios

 ```java
 private void stopStreaming(){